top of page

 I finally believe that someone out there actually cares after coming to Merseyside Law Centre.
 Thank you so much!

-I'm made up I came here, this extra PIP money makes a big difference.
+I'm made up I came here, your help made a big difference.

 Client Impact Stories